alapha23/amacc/docs/IR.md

 # How IR work inside AMaCC

 ## What is an IR?
-An IR is a representation of a "program" between source code and target languages.Before creating binary,the compiler frontend will generate IR to help compiler backend to generate binary file that is independent of the source.
+An IR is a representation of a "program" between source code and target languages.
+Before creating binary, the compiler frontend will generate IR to help compiler backend to generate binary file that is independent of the source.

 ## Why use an IR?
 * Because translation appears to inherently require analysis and synthesis.
-* Break the difficult problem of translation into two simpler,more manageable pieces.
+* Break the difficult problem of translation into two simpler, more manageable pieces.
 * To build retargetable compilers:
     * Build new back ends for an existing front end(make source language more portable and across machine).